KaushikSamba/CppND-Capstone-Ray-Tracing/README.md

 ## Description
 Ray tracing is a method used in 3D graphics rendering to realistically project three-dimensional objects into a two-dimensional image.
 In this application, the user can specify the positions and sizes of objects in the real world, which will then be rendered as an image.

 This basic implementation renders spheres, but is flexible enough to handle more complicated object shapes as well.
+A good reference for the overall concept is [Scratchapixel 2.0](scratchapixel.com).

 ## Code Structure